 The prospective family will be contacted shortly after the application has been processed to confirm its completion and then to schedule an entrance exam for all prospective students.
 Exams for prospective students will not be offered until early February continuing until the beginning of the new school year.

-B. 2nd – 12th grade students: Will receive a 45 minute-long reading assessment that determines a student’s grade level in such areas as: spelling, oral vocabulary and comprehension.
+B. 2nd – 12th-grade students: Will receive a 45 minute-long reading assessment that determines a student’s grade level in such areas as: spelling, oral vocabulary and comprehension.
 In grades 2nd – 9th, students will also be given between 25 and 30 math questions and also a number of grammar questions.
 For those entering grades 10th – 12th, students are not required to perform math equations but must write a few short paragraphs to exhibit their writing skills.
-This test may take anywhere from approximately and hour and-a-half to two hours to complete – depending on grade level.
+This test may take anywhere from approximately an hour-and-a-half to two hours to complete – depending on grade level.

 The final step in the admissions process is to have an interview with the principal to include parents and students entering grades 6th – 12th.
 Younger students may attend but are not required.
 We ask the parents to: 1.Share their personal testimony, 2.Family history and 3.Why they are seeking enrollment to TCA.
 Please bring any questions you may have to the interview.
 The interview is intended to ascertain if TCA is a good fit academically, spiritually, physically and emotionally with each individual prospective family. (length: 1 hour)